HSRLCLab/SmartFactory_Box-Sortic/README.md

 # SmartFactory_Box-Sortic

-The SmartFactory_Box-Sortic is an implementation from the SmartFactory Project for Sortic.
+The SmartFactory_Box-Sortic is an implementation from the SmartFactory project for Sortic.

 SmartFactory_Box-Sortic is a SmartBox which can detect its fill level.
 It knows if it must be emptied or filled and communicates this information wirelessly to its environment using the [SmartFactory_MQTTCommunication](https://github.com/LMazzole/SmartFactory_MQTTCommunication)-component.